Reporting a Concern

 Amgen has established various ways for individuals to raise matters of concern regarding the conduct of Company officials, or ethical, legal or other issues related to the way the Company is conducting its business.
 One avenue for raising such issues, the Business Conduct Hotline, is described below.
 Additional avenues are identified in our Code of Conduct.
 Amgen takes all reports to the Business Conduct Hotline seriously and has a process in place to handle all reports on a case-by-case basis.

 Webform URL: https://amgenbch.tnwreports.com

-The Business Conduct Hotline offers two options for making a report or asking a question, both managed by a third-party vendor and available globally 24 hours a day, every day.
+The Business Conduct Hotline offers two options for making a report or asking a question, both hosted by a third-party vendor and available globally 24 hours a day, every day.
 A concern can be reported or a question asked through the telephone line in any language by asking for a translator.
 The webform is available in multiple languages.
 Calls are not recorded, and IP addresses are not retained.